 It won the ‘prix du jury’ in the ‘Entrainements # 4’ festival in Paris, 2003.

 Moscow, August 1999.
 Choreographer Hans Van den Broeck, Benoît Vivien – an acrobat, magician, musician and actor in La Sortie (their last production) – and Martine Van Hecke – a translator who had lived in Russia for many years – are there to work on a film project.
-In 1995, when Everyman was on tour in Moscow, Hans met Georgii Michailovski, a masseur in an asthma clinic.
-They were soon caught up in exciting and enlightening conversations and promised each other that they would work on a project together.
-Four years later, Hans, Benoît and Martine joined Georgii in Moscow with their digital video camera.
-And the joint project?
-To delve into the everyday life of the city and to pay tribute to its strange beauty.
+In 1995, when Everyman was on tour in Moscow, Hans met Georgii Michailovski, an actor and fabulous storyteller.
+Four years later, Hans, Benoît and Martine joined Georgii in Moscow with their digital video camera, a joint project, to delve into the everyday life of the city and to pay tribute to its strange beauty.
 Summer in Moscow is a time when life and living move outdoors.
 It is pleasantly warm and free from the harshness of winter, Muscovites pour into its public spaces.

 A few weeks later it would have been impossible to make the film.
 Shaken by a wave of violence that the Kremlin attributed to ‘Chechen terrorists’, Moscow was under a state of siege, controlled by the army and police.
 But during this quiet summer of 1999, without having permission to film, Hans and his friends discreetly set down their camera in parks, on suburban streets and busy city centre roads.
 The team members took it in turn so as not to attract the attention of the police, who would have immediately confiscated their equipment.
 A jovial bunch, the Muscovites called out to them and asked them what they were doing or, impassively going about their business, ignored them.